 |INCLUDE List of sites with high CTR||7|

 |INCLUDE list of sites with low CTR, but which are still desirable for the brand goals||2|

 Use Case: Direct Response

 Delivery Models are valuable when used on direct response campaigns.
-A standard approach on a direct response campaign may over-allocate "optimized" spend on less desirable inventory simply because there is far more of it.
-The net effect is that increasing the budget of an optimized campaign will often reduce the effectiveness.
+A standard approach to a direct response campaign may over-allocate "optimized" spend on less desirable inventory simply because there is far more of it.
+The net effect is that increasing the budget of an optimized campaign will often reduce its effectiveness.
 We need a simple method of restricting budget on a less performant inventory whilst weighting towards performant inventory.

 Use of the Delivery Models feature is already included in your Beeswax contract, so can be used at no additional cost.
 You can find out more on how to get started and how to create a Delivery Model here.

 You can also find our Delivery Model FAQs here.